FPTU-Capstone-Project/MotorbikeSharingSystem_BE/docs/other/RideMatchingFlowNotes.md

 6. **Cancellation**:
    - When riders cancel a pending AI booking, `SharedRideRequestService.cancelRequest` asks the coordinator to stop matching and clear timers.

+7. **Broadcast fallback** *(new)*:
+   - When sequential offers are exhausted but the overall 15 minute matching window still has time remaining, the coordinator switches the request status to `BROADCASTING` and pushes a real-time offer to every eligible active driver who is not engaged in an `ONGOING` ride.
+   - Drivers get a 30 second response window (configurable via `app.ride.broadcast.response-window-seconds`).
+The first driver to accept triggers `SharedRideRequestService.acceptBroadcast`, which creates a new shared ride and confirms the rider.
+   - If no driver accepts before the broadcast window closes, the coordinator treats the request as expired, releasing wallet holds and notifying the rider through the existing no-match flow.

 ---

 ## 3. Concurrency & Async Concepts (Beginner Friendly)